denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

         Value: !Sub ${Host}/data
 ```

-After the instance is successfully created, I added logic in the `provision host` script to execute the `SSM` document responsible for attaching and mounting the `EBS` volume.
+After the instance is successfully created, I added logic in the `provision host` script to execute the `SSM` document responsible for attaching and mounting the `EBS` data volume.
-As part of this change, the previous logic for handling volume attachment and mounting was removed from the `cfn-scripts` section within the `create-ec2` CloudFormation template.
+As part of this change, the previous logic for handling volume attachment and mounting was removed from the `cfn-scripts` section within the `create-ec2` `CloudFormation` template.

 ```
 PARAMS="InstanceId=$INSTANCE_ID,VolumeId=$VOLUME_ID,DeviceName=$EBS_DEVICE_NAME"